Chapter 2: The Entrepreneurial Mindset

 BetterUp has an excellent article on the entrepreneurial mindset and how to develop your own.

-Entrepreneurial mindset: what is it & how to think like an entrepreneur
+Entrepreneurial mindset: What is it & how to think like an entrepreneur

 Many entrepreneurs start a new venture by solving a problem that is significant, offering some value that other people would appreciate if the product or service were available to them.
 On the other hand, some entrepreneurs begin their venture by providing a superior product, service, or both, that already exists.
-In any case, it is vital that the entrepreneur understand the market and target segment well, articulate a key unmet need (“pain point”), and develop and deliver a solution that is both viable and feasible.
+In any case, it is vital that the entrepreneur understands the market and target segment well, articulate a key unmet need (“pain point”), and develop and deliver a solution that is both viable and feasible.
 In that aspect, many entrepreneurs mitigate risks before they launch the venture.

 Often, the entrepreneurial mindset includes futuristic ideas that shake up the normal, conventional processes that are grounded in experience over time.
 Tried-and-tested processes and products that have a proven history of success can be a formidable obstacle to new ideas.
 A new idea may even appear as impossible or outlandish, perhaps even an embarrassment to the steady and predictable practices established within an industry.
 This can create a dilemma: Do we try something new and unproven that lacks documented research?
 Sometimes, we must disregard our past successes and research to be open to new possibilities for success and failure.